huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

         *   BERT [^29] ✔️❤️ and the discussion on Reddit about the cost of pre-training BERT. [^129] ✔️
         *   ERNIE. [^124] ✔️
         *   GPT-2. [^54]
+        *   Adding additional LSTM layers to BERT/GPT to capture the strong word-level context. [^133] ✔️
 *   Semantic Textual Similarity / Natural Language Inference
     -   DSSM [^38]
     -   CDSSM (a.k.a.
 CLSM) [^53] ✔️❤️ [^39] ✔️